-- 8.1.15 Arborist climbing lines shall never be left in trees unattended. - 8.1.16 Climbing spurs shall have gaffs of the type and length suitable for the tree being climbed. - 8.1.16.1 Manufacturers' recommendations for inspection, maintenance, sharpening, and replacing worn gaffs shall be followed. - 8.1.17 Work-positioning lanyards shall have a termination to prevent the running end from advancing through the friction device. - 8.1.18 Steel-core work-positioning lanyards shall not be used in proximity to energized electrical equipment and/or conductors.
+- 8.1.15 Arborist climbing lines shall not be left in trees unattended unless lines are secured in a manner to avoid damage to climbing lines/systems and without creating a hazard. - 8.1.16 Climbing spurs shall have gaffs of the type and length suitable for the tree being climbed. - 8.1.16.1 Manufacturers' recommendations for inspection, maintenance, sharpening, and replacing worn gaffs shall be followed. - 8.1.17 Work-positioning lanyards shall have a termination to prevent the running end from advancing through the friction device. - 8.1.18 Steel-core work-positioning lanyards shall not be used in proximity to energized electrical equipment and/or electric supply lines.